- Research Handbook

 Copyright law is also an important and valuable means of protecting intellectual property.
 It is one of the easiest forms of intellectual property protection to obtain because it is enabled as soon as a work is created.
 Copyright law provides protection of an original expression as soon as it is rendered in tangible form regardless whether the form is digital or analog.
 Other than fixing an original work in a tangible form, nothing else is necessary to establish this form of intellectual property protection.
 Copyright is the primary form of protection for many different types of works including text, drawings, musical works, architectural plans, motion pictures, software, multimedia works, and internet-distributed content.
 A more detailed discussion of this area is outside the scope of this handbook.

 In contrast to the University policy on patentable inventions, the University's copyright policy specifies that the faculty owns certain types of works, such as scholarly articles.
 The University does claims ownership of anything developed using substantial University resources.
-Copyrighted works must also be disclosed to the PIVOT Center using the Invention Disclosure Form discussed above.
+Copyrighted works must also be disclosed to Technology Licensing using the Invention Disclosure Form discussed above.

 The University recognizes that it has a responsibility to a commercial partner not to disseminate proprietary information that is owned by the sponsor.
 A nondisclosure clause in the contract or a separate non-disclosure agreement between the University and the sponsor is one common method of protecting this property.
 The University is subject to the "Utah Government Records Access and Management Act" (GRAMA).
 As such, all sponsor proprietary or confidential data should be in written form, and appropriately and clearly marked confidential before the University can accept and protect it.